Former Olympic swimming medalist accused of running drug syndicate after $2 million of meth found hidden in candles

 The two men were allegedly distributing drugs from Sydney that were bound for regional New South Wales state.

-Officers located and seized approximately one kilogram of heroin with a street value of $250,000, over $75,000 cash, cellphones, encrypted electronic devices and other drugs, according to a police statement,
+Officers located and seized approximately one kilogram of heroin with a street value of $250,000, over $75,000 cash, cellphones, encrypted electronic devices and other drugs, according to the police statement,

 Police also seized a white Toyota Camry, which was allegedly was used by the syndicate to transport illegal drugs.